herrkraatz/react-redux-mongo-docker-kubernetes/README.md

 ### Add config.js to .gitignore

-Our file server/config.js contains our secret for passport service.
+- Our file server/config.js contains our secret for passport service.
 Do NOT push it to github !

+- Follow AWS Cleanup right above if you just use AWS for testing out Kubernetes.
+AWS charges !

 ## <a id="chapter5"></a>5.
 Important Links (in my eyes)